amethon/www/_reflections/journal-appendix.md

 In his spare time, Dr. Dupont enjoyed reading and studying the latest medical research and advances.
 He was always eager to learn more about new developments in the field, and was always looking for ways to improve his knowledge and skills.
 He was also an avid runner, and enjoyed spending his days off jogging along the beautiful coast of La Rochelle.

 Overall, Dr. Pierre Dupont was a valuable and respected member of the crew, and was an integral part of the research vessel L'Exploration.
 His medical skills and dedication to the crew were an essential part of the ship's scientific expeditions.

+## Ship's Cat - Moussaillon

+Moussaillon's story is one of resilience and determination.
+The kitten was born on the streets of a bustling port town, where she learned to fend for herself at a young age.
+She quickly developed a keen sense of survival and an ability to adapt to any situation.
+When she was just a few months old, she stowed away on a ship bound for distant shores, hoping to find a better life.

+The crew of the ship discovered Moussaillon hiding in a storage locker and, despite their initial reservations about having a kitten on board, they decided to take her in.
+They named her Moussaillon, after the term for a young sailor, and she quickly became a beloved member of the crew.

+Moussaillon's adventurous spirit and curious nature endeared her to the crew, and she quickly became an integral part of their daily routines.
+She assisted the cook by chasing mice and kept the crew entertained with her playful antics.
+She also proved to be a lucky charm, as the ship's voyage was largely uneventful and successful.

+As the ship set sail on its latest journey, Moussaillon was excited to explore new lands and make more memories with her beloved crew.
+She is grateful to have found a home on the ship and is determined to make the most of every opportunity that comes her way.
+The end

 <hr>